edgedb/easy-edgedb/chapter1/index.md

 ```
 Did you create object type 'default::City'? [y,n,l,c,b,s,q,?]
 > y
-Did you alter object type 'default::Person'? [y,n,l,c,b,s,q,?]
+Did you alter object type 'default::NPC'? [y,n,l,c,b,s,q,?]
 > y
-Please specify an expression to populate existing objects in order to make property 'name' of object type 'default::Person' required:
+Please specify an expression to populate existing objects in order to make property 'name' of object type 'default::NPC' required:
 fill_expr>
 ```

-The CLI is essentially saying: "There might be `Person` objects in the database already.
+The CLI is essentially saying: "There might be `NPC` objects in the database already.
 But now they all need to have a `name` property, which wasn't required before.
 How should I decide what `name` to give them?"

 Fortunately, the expression here is pretty simple: let's just give them all an empty string.
 Type `''` and hit enter, and the CLI will now be happy with the migration.
 Don't forget to complete the migration with `edgedb migration`, and we are done!